apnadkarni/blt/doc/listview.rst

   *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified).
-  In both cases, *itemName* may not represent more than one list item.
+  In both cases, *itemName* may not represent more than one item.

-  If one or more *option-value* pairs are specified, then this command modifies the given option(s) to have the given value(s); in this case *itemName* may refer to mulitple items (example: "all").  *Option* and *value* are described below.
+  If one or more *option-value* pairs are specified, then this command modifies the given option(s) to have the given value(s); in this case *itemName* may refer to mulitple items (for example "all").  *Option* and *value* are described below.

   **-bigicon** *imageName*